khulnasoft/tradescope/docs/bot-usage.md

 This page explains the different parameters of the bot and how to run it.

 !!!
 Note
-    If you've used `setup.sh`, don't forget to activate your virtual environment (`source .venv/bin/activate`) before running tradescope commands.
+    If you've used `setup.sh`, don't forget to activate your virtual environment (`source .venv/bin/activate`) before running freqtrade commands.

 !!!
 Warning "Up-to-date clock"
     The clock on the system running the bot must be accurate, synchronized to a NTP server frequently enough to avoid problems with communication to the exchanges.